raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

     - Initial parse of a single `DataFile`
     - A “clean and reparse” run
   - Pointers to key modules/classes involved.
+  - An explicit list of current side effects (created/updated/deleted models) for both flows.

 ### Acceptance Criteria

 - Doc is checked into the repo and linked from the new parsing/reparsing memo.
 - At least one other engineer has reviewed and confirmed it matches real behavior.
+- Known gaps/assumptions (if any) are called out for follow-up.

 ---